luxonis/depthai-experiments/depth-measurement/README.md

 This section contains examples demonstrating depth perception capabilities and spatial measurements using DepthAI and OAK devices.
 Experiments below only work with devices that have stereo depth capabilities (mono cameras).

-LEGEND: ✅: available; ❌: not available; 🚧: work in progress

 ## Platform Compatibility

 | Name | Gen2 | RVC2 | RVC4 (peripheral) | RVC4 (standalone) | Notes |